-7.1.0.1 Indigenous Peoples have the right to govern themselves, preserve their culture, ensure their economic survival and control education in their communities.
-[2013, 2019]

-7.1.0.2 The Indigenous community has a vital role to play in shaping the Association's policies and programs on Indigenous education.

-7.1.0.3 Indigenous world views complement a child-centred, holistic vision of education and have much to contribute to Alberta's education system.

-7.1.0.4 Indigenous and non-Indigenous educators have a responsibility to work together, for the benefit of all Albertans, to resolve inequities between Indigenous and non-Indigenous Peoples, heal the legacy of the past and commit to fulfilling the Truth and Reconciliation Commission of Canada's Calls to Action.
+- 7.1.0.1 Indigenous Peoples have the right to govern themselves; preserve their cultures, identities, traditions and languages; ensure their economic survival; and control education in their communities.
+[2013, 2023] - 7.1.0.2 Indigenous Elders, Knowledge Keepers and communities have a vital role in shaping the Association's policies and programs on Indigenous education.
+[2013, 2023] - 7.1.0.3 Indigenous world views support and enhance a child-centred, holistic vision of education and have much to contribute to Alberta's education system.
+[2013, 2023] - 7.1.0.4 Teachers have a responsibility to resolve inequities between Indigenous and non-Indigenous Peoples; heal the legacy of the past; and commit to fulfilling the Truth and Reconciliation Commission of Canada's Calls to Action, the National Inquiry into Missing and Murdered Indigenous Women and Girls' Calls for Justice, and the United Nations Declaration on the Rights of Indigenous Peoples.
+[2013, 2023]